Skip to main content

 • Pay close attention to partial closure letters.
 If one portion of your claim is closed while another remains open, the closed portion may have its own separate deadline running.

 • Ask the insurer about your deadline while you are still unrepresented.
-Under 10 CCR §2695.7(f), they must answer.
+Under 10 CCR § 2695.7(f), they must answer.
 Once you hire an attorney, they do not have to.

 • If a claim closes and reopens, assume time ran during the closed period.
 Do not count on the clock resetting.
 Use the conservative calculation and plan accordingly.

-• Check whether your policy gives one year or two.Many policies provide two years, and state-of-emergency losses get 24 months under Insurance Code §2071.
+• Check whether your policy gives one year or two.
+Many policies provide two years, and residentiallosses related to a declared state of emergency get 24 months under the current Insurance Code § 2071.
 More time is better, but equitable tolling still applies either way.

 Not Sure Where You Stand on the Clock?